aws-samples/sagemaker-ground-truth-crowd-2d-skeleton-component/README.md

 see the [USER_GUIDE.md](USER_GUIDE.md).

 # Using the component
-Once you have a minified build of the component simply include it in your [custom worker task template](https://docs.aws.amazon.com/sagemaker/latest/dg/sms-custom-templates-step2.html).
+Once you have a minified build of the component you will need to host the `crowd-2d-skeleton.js`.
+Any sort of web hosting should suffice.
+Once hosted simply include a script tag with the host location in your [custom worker task template](https://docs.aws.amazon.com/sagemaker/latest/dg/sms-custom-templates-step2.html).
 **Note: at time of writing, ES6 module imports are not supported in Amazon SageMaker Ground Truth custom worker task templates.
 To enable this we can